 This sounds a bit sissy, but it is not at all uncommon for athletes to stay wedged into a minibus or a train, sitting awkwardly for several hours before an important event.
 I recommend that you get up, walk around and stretch once every hour while travelling, if possible.
 Apart from the muscles, the more you can keep down the stress, the better you will perform.
-It is best to get to the venue the day before the event for anything big, and if you have to deal with major changes in climate and/or time zones it is best to get there a week beforehand.
+It is best to get to the venue the day before the event for anything significant and if you have to deal with substantial changes in climate and time zones, it is best to get there a week beforehand.

 Be fussy about hygiene

-All too often people in training camps or in Games villages pick up stomach bugs just before the big event, and the reason is often evident from the sloppy conditions in which they live, with food left around, dirty clothing, people sharing cups and glasses.
+All too often people in training camps or Games villages pick up stomach bugs just before the big event, and the reason is usually evident from the sloppy conditions in which they live, with food left around, dirty clothing, people sharing cups and glasses.
 Athletes, like most young people, have a sense of invulnerability which is positively dangerous.
 Monitor fatigue I have dealt with this before in earlier issues, but it cannot be too highly stressed.
-In hindsight it is usually possible to trace the cause of an illness or injury, and there is usually a point where the athletes should have eased off but did not.
-It is a vital part of the coach's job to tell the athlete when to stop and the athlete must play his/her part by being aware of the early signs of over tiredness.
+In hindsight, it is usually possible to trace the cause of an illness or injury, and there is typically a point where the athletes should have eased off but did not.
+It is a vital part of the coach's job to tell the athlete when to stop, and the athlete must play his/her role by being aware of the early signs of overtiredness.
 A raised resting pulse is a sure sign.

 Attitude to injury

-However careful you are, injuries can occur, particularly in the stress of competition, and illness can be picked up, often when the athlete is really fit.
+However, careful you are, injuries can occur, particularly in the stress of competition, and illness can be picked up, often when the athlete is fit.
 The first thing is damage limitation.
 The usual course of events is as follows:

 The time to report the injury and start treatment is at Stage One.
-The procedure should be to switch right away from any exercise which makes the injury more painful and to get diagnosis immediately, certainly not later than the next day.
-At the same time, coach and athlete should work out what forms of exercise are possible, and redesign the programme so that the athlete is at least doing something to maintain cardiovascular fitness, constant body weight and muscle strength.
-It is as important to maintain the athlete's morale and self confidence as it is to maintain their fitness, but in these days of leisure centres, gyms, static bikes and aqua-joggers it is always possible to find some suitable exercise.
+The procedure should be to switch right away from any exercise, which makes the injury more painful, and to get a diagnosis immediately, certainly not later than the next day.
+At the same time, the coach and athlete should work out what forms of exercise are possible and redesign the programme so that the athlete is at least doing something to maintain cardiovascular fitness, constant body weight, and muscle strength.
+It is as vital to maintaining the athlete's morale and self-confidence as it is to keep their fitness.
+Still, in these days of leisure centres, gyms, static bikes and, aqua-joggers it is always possible to find some suitable exercise.

-I had a case where a runner was tripped and fell, tearing some fibres just below the kneecap, three weeks before the Olympic Trials.
-After icing it and protecting it for the first two days, he started on daily physiotherapy, and massaged the area before each session to stimulate blood flow.
-He could not cycle with it but he could walk, do some circuit training and swim front crawl.
-After three days of this he progressed to walking and jogging on grass, then to long uphill jogs, trying to avoid limping.
-Running uphill on grass means there is very little stress but the heart is working quite hard.
-By the 10th day he was doing long slow training, by the 14th day he was able to train hard, but still mainly uphill on grass.
-In the third week he was able to do part of the session on the track and at the end of the week he went into the trials with no knee problem at all and finished second, qualifying for the Olympic team
+I had a case where a runner tripped and fell, tearing some fibres just below the kneecap, three weeks before the Olympic Trials.
+After icing it and protecting it for the first two days, he started daily physiotherapy and massaged the area before each session to stimulate blood flow.
+He could not cycle with it, but he could walk, do some circuit training and swim front crawl.
+After three days of this, he progressed to walking and jogging on the grass, then to long uphill jogs, trying to avoid limping.
+Running uphill on grass means there is very little stress, but the heart is working quite hard.
+By the 10th day he was doing long slow training, by the 14th day he was able to train hard, but still mainly uphill on the grass.
+In the third week, he was able to do part of the session on the track, and at the end of the week he went into the trials with no knee problem at all and finished second, qualifying for the Olympic team

 This article first appeared in: